Skip to main content

 • Note: "Always Ask" will actually only ask if they miss their mandated meal break completely.
 It won't ask otherwise.

 • Ask: Word this question so that it pays the extra hour if they answer "No".
-So something like: "Did you voluntarily wave your right to your meal break on your own accord?"
+So something like: "Did you voluntarily waive your right to your meal break on your own accord?"

 • Then: Meal Break Question: Add Allowance